 Further product differentiation is offered by appearances, colors and lighting states of control elements and touchscreens that can be selected according to the time of day or personal mood and can be changed by specific movements or gestures.

-In the future, even more emphasis will be placed on front components whose control functionalities become visible only at the touch of a finger.
+Printed electronics allows more emphasis on front components whose control functionalities become visible only at the touch of a finger.
 This activates integrated lighting, while the device otherwise appears as a visibly uniform monolith.